 Smoke Detector Not Receiving Power:

-Smoke alarms got two power sources.
+Smoke alarms have two power sources.
 One is the building power supply and another is the alarm’s backup battery.
 When a power outage happens, the battery powers the alarms.

 The lack of receiving power can be a reason why it’s flashing red light.
 It can be an electrical fault like loose wiring as well.
 It’s better to get your fire unit tested by a technician in this case.